jkschneider/springone-distributed-monorepo/deck/presentation.md

 ---

-# TODO Guava blowing up at runtime.

----

 # We will tackle this in 3 parts.

-* Netflix Rewrite to refactor them
+1. Netflix Rewrite to refactor them
-* Google BigQuery to find Java files
+2. Google BigQuery to find Java files
-* Zeppelin/Spark on Dataproc to compute
+3. Zeppelin/Spark on Dataproc to run at scale

 ---